 How we help

 ACA can provide guidance on the implementation of the SFTR reporting requirements, as well as regular, ongoing, data-driven assurance on the accuracy of your reports under SFTR and EMIR.
-For further information, contact Sam Reid on +44 (0)20 7042 0560
+Should you have any questions related to the above, or wish to enquire further about these services, please Contact Us or call +44 (0)20 7042 0500.